Dámaso Antonio Larrañaga

 Dámaso Antonio Larrañaga (Montevideo, 9 December 1771 – Montevideo, 16 February 1848) was a Uruguayan priest, naturalist and botanist.

 He was one of those principally responsible for the founding of the National Library of Uruguay and the National University of Uruguay.
+Further, in 1837, he was part of a committee in charge of establishing the National Museum of Natural History.

-The private Universidad Católica del Uruguay Dámaso Antonio Larrañaga (founded 1985) is named after him.
+The private Universidad Católica del Uruguay Dámaso Antonio Larrañaga (established 1985) is named after him.